Things To Do

 Trails and Roads

-A picturesque bike and walking path runs from Micro Beach, past the Court of Honor and Flag Circle and Smiling Cove Marina, and ends at the Puerto Rico landfill.
-All areas of the park are accessible by paved or well-groomed roads and trails.
+A picturesque bike and walking path runs from Micro Beach, past the Memorial Court of Honor and Flag Circle and Smiling Cove Marina, and ends at the former Puerto Rico landfill.
+All areas of the park are accessible by paved or well maintained roads and trails.

 Programs and Activities